Portfolio Optimization on Multivariate Regime Switching GARCH Model with Normal Tempered Stable Innovation: Empirical Study

+So far, we have been studying the optimal portfolios that maximize performance ratios.
+In this section, we study the sensitivity of the performance by comparing suboptimal portfolios with the optimal ones.
+We show that the portfolio with tail risk measure is more robust to suboptimality in optimization than the mean-variance portfolio.
+The performance ratios of CDaR and CVaR optimal portfolios are shown to be not sensitive to changing the value of return constraint, while the performance ratios of mean-variance optimal portfolio shows significant change.
+The graphs of log cumulative return show that the suboptimal portfolios follow a similar trend, sometimes overlapping with each other.

-We use 9 portfolios with different constraint on return to approximate the efficient frontier for each risk measure.
-For example, in each 0.3-CDaR optimization, we perform 10 optimization with different constraints on return.
+We use 9 portfolios with different constraints on return to approximate the efficient frontier for each risk measure.
+For example, in each 0.3-CDaR optimization, we perform 10 optimizations with varying constraints on return.
 The portfolio with the highest return-risk ratio is the approximated optimal portfolio.
 We denote the portfolio that has $n$ lower level of constraint on return as level L$n$ suboptimal portfolio, the one that has $n$ higher level of constraint on return as level H$n$ suboptimal portfolio.
 When a certain optimization is unfeasible, we set the allocation the same as that of a lower level.
 The constraints on return are (0.002, 0.010, 0.020, 0.030, 0.035, 0.040, 0.045, 0.050, 0.060, 0.065).
-For example, when the portfolio with constraint 0.050 on return has the highest performance ratio in simulation, it's labeled the optimal portfolio in the table, which is an approximation to the true optimal one.
-The portfolio with constraint 0.060 is labeled H1, while H2 to H4 have the same constraint 0.065.
-Note that at each rebalance, the optimal portfolio changes, so does portfolios of other levels, i.e. constrait 0.060 may no longer be optimal.
-The performance of each label is measured with portfolios of corresponding level determined at each period.
+For example, when the portfolio with constraint 0.050 on return has the highest performance ratio among the 10~portfolios, it is labeled as the optimal portfolio.
+Accordingly, the portfolio with one-level higher constraint 0.060 is labeled H1.
+In this case, H2 to H4 have the same constraint 0.065, since there is no optimization performed with higher constraint.
+Note that at each rebalance, the optimal portfolio changes, so do portfolios of other levels, i.e., constraint 0.060 may no longer be optimal.
+The performance of each label is measured with portfolios of corresponding level determined at each rebalance.